-As required by auditing standards, and taking into account possible pressures to meet profit targets, our overall knowledge of the control environment and the impact of gas cost increases on profitability in the year, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries. and the risk of bias in accounting estimates and judgements such as recognition of deferred tax assets.
-On this audit we do not believe there is a fraud risk related to revenue recognition because revenue recognition is not complex and there is a low volume and value of dispatches around the year end which leads to limited opportunity to manipulate revenue around the cut off period.
+As required by auditing standards, and taking into account possible pressures to meet profit targets, our overall knowledge of the control environment and the impact of gas and other energy cost increases on profitability in the year, we perform procedures to address the risk of management override of controls, in particular the risk that management may be in a position to make inappropriate accounting entries.
+On this audit we do not believe there is a fraud risk related to revenue recognition because revenue recognition is not complex which leads to limited opportunity to manipulate revenue recognition.